-- 10. (1) An applicant or holder must set aside financial provision by using one or a combination of a- - (a) cash deposited into the closure rehabilitation trust administered by the Minister on behalf of applicants or holders established for the sole purpose of regulation 6; - (b) closure rehabilitation company or a closure rehabilitation trust established for the sole purposes of regulation 6; - (c) financial guarantee other than a fixed term guarantee, in favour of the Minister; or - (d) parent or affiliate company guarantee in favour of the Minister and as approved by the National Treasury. - (2) Where the financial vehicle used is a closure rehabilitation trust contemplated in subregulation (1)(a), no interest will be payable by the Minister for any amounts deposited in such a closure rehabilitation trust.
+- 10. (1) An applicant or holder must set aside financial provision by using one or a combination of a- - (a) cash deposited into the closure rehabilitation trust administered by the Minister on behalf of applicants or holders established for the sole purpose of regulation 6(b) and (c); - (b) closure rehabilitation company or a closure rehabilitation trust established for the sole purposes of regulation 6(b) and (c); - (c) financial guarantee other than a fixed term guarantee, in favour of the Minister; or - (d) parent or affiliate company guarantee in favour of the Minister as approved by the National Treasury and subject to applicable financial sector legislation. - (2) Where the financial vehicle used is a closure rehabilitation trust contemplated in subregulation (1)(a), no interest will be payable by the Minister for any amounts deposited in such a closure rehabilitation trust.

-- (3) A closure rehabilitation company or a closure rehabilitation trust contemplated in subregulation (1)(a) and (b) must include the minimum content as set out in Appendix 6 to these Regulations. - (4) The financial guarantee contemplated in subregulation (1)(c) must be prepared in the format as set out in Appendix 7 and when making use of such a guarantee, proof of registration of the institution providing the guarantee must accompany the template, spreadsheet, plans, report and review required to be submitted in terms of regulation 7, 8 or 11. - (5) The parent or affiliate company guarantee contemplated in subregulation (1)(d) must be prepared in accordance with the requirements of National Treasury. - (6) The trustees or directors empowered to administer the assets of the closure rehabilitation company or closure rehabilitation trust contemplated in subregulation (1)(b) must pay out funds from the closure rehabilitation company or closure rehabilitation trust when ordered to do so by the Minister after the procedures set out in regulation 14 have been complied with. - (7) A parent or affiliate company guarantee contemplated in subregulation (1)(d) may only be used as a financial vehicle by an applicant for or holder of an exploration right or production right in terms of sections 79 and 83 respectively of the Mineral and Petroleum Resources Development Act. - (8) A financial guarantee may not be used as a financial vehicle for the costs associated with mitigation, rehabilitation and management of latent environmental impacts.
+- (3) A closure rehabilitation company or a closure rehabilitation trust contemplated in subregulation (1)(a) and (b) must include the minimum content as set out in Appendix 6 to these Regulations. - (4) The financial guarantee contemplated in subregulation (1)(c) must be prepared in the format as set out in Appendix 7 and when making use of such a guarantee, proof of registration of the institution providing the guarantee must accompany. - (5) The parent or affiliate company guarantee contemplated in subregulation (1)(d) must be prepared in accordance with the requirements of National Treasury. - (6) The trustees or directors empowered to administer the assets of the closure rehabilitation company or closure rehabilitation trust contemplated in subregulation (1)(b) must pay out funds from the closure rehabilitation company or closure rehabilitation trust when ordered to do so by the Minister after the procedures set out in regulation 14 have been complied with. - (7) A parent or affiliate company guarantee contemplated in subregulation (1)(d) may only be used as a financial vehicle by an applicant for or holder of an exploration right or production right in terms of sections 79 and 83 respectively of the Mineral and Petroleum Resources Development Act. - (8) A financial guarantee may not be used as a financial vehicle for the costs associated with mitigation, rehabilitation and management of latent environmental impacts.